conoroshea1996/Dashboard/README.md

   A display box which shows the user the total value and the total amount of records currently being displayed with the current filter

 - ### Tutorial Button

   A simple button which allows the user to take a quick tour through the dashboard giving them simple tool tips of each item.

+- ### Back To The Top Button

+A simple button at the bottom which allows the user to navigate back to the top of the dashbord

 ## Features left to implment